-The SAS was trying to cover so much ground in Borneo that having the locals onside was vital.
+The SAS was trying to cover so much ground in Borneo.
+Having the locals onside was vital.
 The locals were in a tough place.
-They had the SAS coming in and providing value, with medicinal skills being a main focus of the methods to get the villagers on board.
+They had the SAS coming in – providing value – with medicinal skills being a main focus of the methods to get the villagers on board.

-They also had the Indonesians coming in and creating more of an atmosphere of fear.
+They also had Indonesians coming in and creating an atmosphere of fear.
 Morale was low.
 The risk of locals acting as double agents was real.
-The SAS could find themselves being shot in the back conducting a hearts and mind mission because the enemy was aware and watching for when they arrived.
+The SAS could find themselves being shot in the back conducting a hearts and mind mission because the enemy had been tipped off about their arrival.

 SAS Precautions in the Jungle

 The SAS took a few precautions when visiting the villages.
 They had to visit if they wanted the hearts and minds tactic to be successful, but they had to minimise the risk of enemy attacks at the same time.
 To stay as hidden as possible the patrols would:

 - Arrive at the villages unannounced

 - Ensure they walked through a stream shortly before entering the village

 - Send one man ahead to recce